Read this comprehensive guide to French labor laws, including the leave you’re entitled to and the maximum number of working hours per week.

 The minimum weekly rest period is 35 consecutive hours (11 hours plus a 24 consecutive hour rest period per week).
 There are waivers for some activities (machine operators, seasonal workers).
 Sundays are, in general, considered rest days.

-Overtime must be paid for as follows:
+Overtime pays as follows:

 - 50 percent for each hour after that